wp-plugins/dynamic-content-gallery-plugin/README.txt

 * Select Auto option to automatically create custom Post/Page excerpts from your Post/Page content.

 **None:**
-* Select None if you don't want to diplay a Slide Pane Description.
+* Select None if you don't want to display a Slide Pane Description.
 (Post/Page title will still display with this option)

-*Note for WPMU users*: Use the Media Uploader (accessed via the Add Media button in Dashboard > Posts > Edit) to upload your images and to find the full URL to be used in the Write Post/Page screen DCG Metabox Image URL field.
+*Note for WP Multisite users*: Use the Media Uploader (accessed via the Add Media button in Dashboard > Posts > Edit) to upload your images and to find the full URL to be used in the Write Post/Page screen DCG Metabox Image URL field.
 See the Settings page for further information on how to do this.
-This tip is good for Wordpress too - especially if using the FULL URL option in your [Image file management](http://www.studiograsshopper.ch/dynamic-content-gallery/documentation/#faq_32) Settings.
+This tip is good for WordPress too - especially if using the FULL URL option in your [Image file management](http://www.studiograsshopper.ch/dynamic-content-gallery/documentation/#faq_32) Settings.
+An even better tip for Multisite setups is to use the Auto Image Management option to automatically pull in post attachments.